algbio/flowpaths/docs/minimum-path-cover.md

 mpc_model.solve()
 ```

-The solution of `MinPathCover` is a dictionary, with an key `'paths'` containing the solution paths:
+The solution of `MinPathCover` is a dictionary, with a key `'paths'` containing the solution paths:

 ``` python
 if mpc_model.is_solved():